Kenneth Maryboy: Early life

-Later in life Maryboy, known as a "Medicine Man" among people living on land encompassing the Four-Corners Region of the United States, ministers to the physical, mental and spiritual needs of his people.
-Maryboy bridges the gap between the old ways of the Navajo, and the current life in America.
+Later in life, Maryboy, known as a "Medicine Man" among people living on land encompassing the Four-Corners Region of the United States, ministered to the physical, mental and spiritual needs of his people.
+Maryboy bridged the gap between the old ways of the Navajo, and the current life in America.

-He also was routinely desired for a natural another talent, which was an Announcer.
 During Rodeo seasons he would be asked to announce for many different events and venues.

 KTNN radio announcer

 In April 1993, KTNN 660 AM, a Navajo Language AM radio station, broadcasting from Window Rock, Arizona, began commentaries for the NBA team, the Phoenix Suns.

-Kenneth Maryboy, a rodeo announcer, along with the KTNN Sports Director, L.A.
+Maryboy, along with the KTNN Sports Director, L.A.
 Williams did the play-by-play for their first Suns game.
 This was a first amongst Navajo Broadcasting stations to be affiliated with a Major League Basketball team.

 Navajo Santa

 Invoking his own happy childhood memories of the celebration of Christmas at St. Christopher's Mission, Maryboy created a program, the Navajo Santa, to help serve his people with the spirit of Christmas all year long.
 He adapted the concept of Santa Claus to meet the needs of the Native Americans who are among the most impoverished people in the U.S. The program provides gifts of food, clothing, blankets, and toys, medical care, and other services.
-He provides hope for everyone served by his joyful program.